Wednesday, December 29, 2021

 How It Works

-For more in-depth information about `sys.dm_os_ring_buffers` and how it's used, check out this great resource: Inside sys.dm_os_ring_buffers.
+For more in-depth information about how SQL Server manages internal tracking, check out the community resource: Inside sys.dm_os_ring_buffers.

 Sunday, December 19, 2021

-SELECT cpu_count AS [Logical CPU Count], scheduler_count,
+cpu_count AS [Logical CPU Count],

 (socket_count * cores_per_socket) AS [Physical Core Count],

-socket_count AS [Socket Count], cores_per_socket, numa_node_count,
+socket_count AS [Socket Count],

-physical_memory_kb/1024 AS [Physical Memory (MB)],
+physical_memory_kb / 1024 AS [Physical Memory (MB)],

 max_workers_count AS [Max Workers Count],